The Best Hawaii Homeowners Insurance Company

-Hawaii’s annual premiums for homeowners insurance are on the low side — on average $1,018 per year for an HO-3 policy, compared to the nationwide average of $1,132.
-That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
+Hawaii’s annual premiums for homeowners insurance are on the lower side — on average $1,014 per year for an HO-3 policy, compared to the nationwide average of $1,173.
+That said, how much you’ll pay depends on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

-How We Found the Best Homeowners Insurance in Hawaii
+How We Found the Best Homeowners Insurance Providers in Hawaii

 Hawaii Homeowners Insurance Reviews